alexmarqs/frontend-tech-companies-portugal/README.md

 ## How to contribute 🤝

-### Frontend App

 No requirements, just open a pull request with your changes.
 If you want to add a new feature, please open an issue first to discuss it.

-### Edit or Add new company

-If you want to add a new company, please open a pull request in the [tech-companies-in-portugal](https://github.com/marmelo/tech-companies-in-portugal) repository, following the instructions there.